-Daedalus: /dɛdələs/ 3.
-The Myth of Daedalus and Icarus lcarus: /Ik ə rəs/ Daedalus and Icarus were given a small amount of barren: food each day, but there was almost nothing on the barren island to eat or to do.
-However, Daedalus was a true genius and the most gifted inventor of his genius: time.
+The Myth of Daedalus and Icarus

+Daedalus and Icarus were given a small amount of food each day, but gifted: of his time.
 He collected beeswax from the bees that lived on the island.
-He collected feathers from the seabirds gifted: who flew by the island.
-Eventually, he had enough beeswax and feathers to form into huge wings.
-He attached two wings to his son Icarus and two wings to leapt: himself.
+He collected feathers from the seabirds who flew by the island.

+However, Daedalus was a true genius and the most gifted inventor leapt: Eventually, he had enough beeswax and feathers to form into huge wings.
+He attached two wings to his son Icarus and two wings to thrilled: himself.
 Father and son leapt off a rocky cliff and began to fly.
-Young Icarus was so thrilled that he thrilled: began to go higher and higher.
-His father shouted at him, warning him not to fly too close to the sun, because the heat would melt the beeswax.
-In his melt: excitement and over-confidence , Icarus ignored him.
-As he flew higher and higher, the wax softened, over-confidence: and the feathers fell out of the wings.
+Young melt: father shouted at him, warning him not to fly too close to the sun, because the heat would melt the beeswax.
+In his excitement and over-confidence: over-confidence, Icarus ignored him.
+As he flew higher and higher, the wax softened, and the feathers fell out of the wings.
 Icarus fell to his death in the ocean below.